 Property division: Married couples

-When you and your spouse separate or divorce, or when your spouse dies, the way property is divided depends on whether you were married or in a common-law relationship.
+When you and your spouse separate or divorce, or when your spouse dies, you may need to divide your property.
+The way property is divided in Ontario depends on whether you’re married or in a common-law relationship.

-Married means you had a marriage ceremony performed by someone with the legal power to marry you, like a judge, justice of the peace, or religious official.
+Married means you had a marriage ceremony done by someone with the legal power to marry you, like a judge, justice of the peace, or religious official.

 Couples who live together as partners, but have not legally married, are sometimes said to be living “common-law”.

-To learn about property division for common-law couples, read Property division: Common-law couples.
+To learn how common-law couples divide their property, read Property division: Common-law couples.

 What is property?